 How to add more flavor to your cannabis before harvest

 For this method you have to stop watering a few days before harvest.
 The soil may dry out completely, but make sure that the plants do not die.
 Dissolve 20ml of essential oil with the taste of your choice in water.
 Water your plants with this flavored water from about 3 hours before you harvest.
 The tops are now waterier than normal.
 But they also have more taste than normal.
-Now dry and cure them in the normal way, but keep an eye on mold and make sure you ventilate well.
+Now dry and cure them in the normal way.
+Because you water before the harvest, the chance of mold growing on your buds is much higher than normally.
+This should not be a problem if you ventilate the space in which you dry the cannabis.

 Add more flavor to your cannabis during harvest